gabriel-ruiz/scorelingam/README.md

         -   <a href="#data-matrix-with-n5000" id="toc-data-matrix-with-n5000">Data
             matrix with <span class="math inline"><em>n</em> = 5000</span></a>
     -   <a
-        href="#obtain-an-estimated-ordering-and-check-proportion-of-parents-sorted-after-a-child"
+        href="#obtain-a-topological-ordering-estimate-and-check-proportion-of-parents-sorted-after-a-child"
-        id="toc-obtain-an-estimated-ordering-and-check-proportion-of-parents-sorted-after-a-child">Obtain
+        id="toc-obtain-a-topological-ordering-estimate-and-check-proportion-of-parents-sorted-after-a-child">Obtain
-        an estimated ordering and check proportion of parents sorted after a child</a>
+        a topological ordering estimate and check proportion of parents sorted after a child</a>
     -   <a href="#check-accuracy-of-estimated-weighted-adjacency-matrix"
         id="toc-check-accuracy-of-estimated-weighted-adjacency-matrix">Check
         accuracy of estimated weighted adjacency matrix</a>